romlogic/google-cloud-java/README.md

 [//]: # ({x-version-update-end})

 [//]: # ({x-version-update-start:google-cloud-storage:released})
-If you are using Gradle, add this to your dependencies
+If you are using Gradle, add the following to your dependencies:
 ```Groovy
 compile 'com.google.cloud:google-cloud-storage:1.54.0'
 ```
-If you are using SBT, add this to your dependencies
+If you are using SBT, add the following to your dependencies:
 ```Scala
 libraryDependencies += "com.google.cloud" % "google-cloud-storage" % "1.54.0"
 ```